|

 The execution of innocent others is, after all, just another type of

-'accident' - due to unfortunate errors that occurred somewhere in the legal procedures.
+'accident' - due to unfortunate errors that occurred somewhere in the legal

 OK.